Uganda

 Uganda, (Note: Yuganda in Ugandan languages) officially the Republic of Uganda, (Note: Jamhuri ya Uganda) is a landlocked country in East Africa.
 It is bordered to the east by Kenya, to the north by South Sudan, to the west by the Democratic Republic of the Congo, to the south-west by Rwanda, and to the south by Tanzania.
 The southern part includes a substantial portion of Lake Victoria, shared with Kenya and Tanzania.
 Uganda is in the African Great Lakes region, lies within the Nile basin, and has a varied equatorial climate.
-As of 2024 it had a population of 49.3 million, of whom 8.5 million lived in the capital and largest city, Kampala.
+As of 2024, it had a population of 45.9 million, of whom 1.8 million live in the capital and largest city, Kampala.

-Uganda is named after the Buganda kingdom, which encompasses a large portion of the south, including Kampala, and whose language Luganda is widely spoken; the official language is English.
+Uganda is named after the Buganda kingdom, which encompasses a large portion of the south, including Kampala, and whose language Luganda is widely spoken; the official language is English, while Swahili is the second official language.
 The region was populated by people of various ethnicities before Bantu and Nilotic groups arrived around 3,000 years ago.
 These new inhabitants established influential kingdoms such as the Empire of Kitara.
 The arrival of Arab traders in the 1830s and British explorers in the late 19th century marked the beginning of foreign influence.
 The British established the Protectorate of Uganda in 1894, setting the stage for future political dynamics.

 Uganda gained independence in 1962, with Milton Obote as the first prime minister.
 The 1966 Mengo Crisis marked a significant conflict with the Buganda kingdom, as well as the country's conversion from a parliamentary system to a presidential system.
-Idi Amin's military coup in 1971 led to a brutal regime characterised by mass killings and economic decline, until his overthrow in 1979.
+Obote was overthrown in a military coup in 1971 by Idi Amin, who subsequently ruled the country under a brutal dictatorship until he was overthrown in 1979 during the Uganda–Tanzania War.